Kevin Pillar Player Props: Braves vs. Tigers

 Kevin Pillar At The Plate

-- Pillar has five doubles, six home runs and four walks while batting .273.
+- Pillar is hitting .273 with five doubles, six home runs and four walks.

-- In 52.9% of his games this season (18 of 34), Pillar has picked up at least one hit, and in five of those games (14.7%) he recorded multiple hits.

 - He has scored in 12 of 34 games (35.3%), including multiple runs twice.